familieslifedev/qa-toolkit-firefox/README.md

 # QA Toolkit

-The QA toolkit is a Chrome extension that are designed to help facilitate QA testing of Wren applications.
+This QA toolkit port is a Firefox add-on that is designed to help facilitate QA testing of Wren applications.

 ## Installation
 ### Preliminary Setup